Set include path

 return void();

-7.2 Option B: Full C++ Implementation (Advanced)
+7.2 Option B: Pure C++ Implementation (For Reference)

-void writeCCAComponents_hdf5_full_cpp(std::string filename,
+void writeCCAComponents_hdf5_cpp(std::string filename,

 int ncolsX, int ncolsY) {